teremterem/claude-code-proxy/README.md

-# Anthropic API Proxy for Gemini & OpenAI Models 🔄
+# Anthropic API Proxy 🔄

-**Use Anthropic clients (like Claude Code) with Gemini, OpenAI, or direct Anthropic backends.** 🤝
+**A simple proxy server for Anthropic API using LiteLLM.** 🤝

-A proxy server that lets you use Anthropic clients with Gemini, OpenAI, or Anthropic models themselves (a transparent proxy of sorts), all via LiteLLM. 🌉
+A proxy server that accepts Anthropic API requests and forwards them through LiteLLM. 🌉

 ![Anthropic API Proxy](pic.png)